tlswg/tls13-spec/draft-ietf-tls-tls13.md

 not present or does not validate, the server MUST abort the handshake.
 Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and validate solely the binder that corresponds to that PSK.
-In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.
+There are security implications of validating the selected binder in this way, see \[{{client-hello-recording}}] In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.